MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 Select the VEE Port
 ^^^^^^^^^^^^^^^^^^^

+For this getting started, we will use the `i.MX93 VEE Port module <https://forge.microej.com/ui/native/microej-developer-repository-release/com/microej/veeport/imx93/vee-port/>`__ that is available on the :ref:`developer_repository`.

 In the Gradle build file ``build.gradle.kts``, replace the VEE dependency ``microejVEE`` with the i.MX93, like this:

 .. code-block::